nazavode/gpu-charts/README.md

 $ make myapp.hist-occupancy.pdf
 ```

-The previous commands generate charts considering the geometric average of *all* kernels in the profiling data.
+The previous commands generate charts considering *all* kernels in the profiling data.
+This can be confusing when the `ncu` output comes from a real-world application with tens of kernels.
-To select and plot specific kernels:
+To select and plot only specific kernels:

 ```
 $ make ...
 KERNELS="KernelA KernelB"
 ```

+Only kernels whose declaration contains at least one of the strings in `KERNELS` will be included in plots.

 ## Available charts